Peterntuph/home/_posts/2020-03-23-intro-of-sql.md

 * remark2: put the semicolon (`;`) in the end of statement.

 1. Create Statement
+** The create command is used to establish a new database, table, index, or stored procedure.
 > Syntax: CREATE DATABASE `database-name` <br>
   Example: CREATE DATABASE `exerciseDB`;